St. George's Farmers Market

 We had one of our best seasons last year, which included a range of old and new vendors and an assortment of meat, fish, produce, bread, baked goods, homemade pastas, and more.
 To move from one market tent to the next and be able to plan an entire meal, start to finish, is a beautiful thing.
 Free Range Farm’s grass-fed beef, Lillian St. Bread’s perfectly crusty tordu baguettes, Old School Farm’s plump okra and Fresh and Local’s vine ripe tomatoes are just a sampling of the offerings that could be brought together for a hearty, healthy meal—all found in the same place.

 Farmers markets are also so much easier than walking the aisles of a grocery store— a place that provides you with almost too many options, many of which are unhealthy these days.
 When you cook seasonally with farmers market fresh ingredients, it allows your creativity to flourish as you focus on what you can do with a single ingredient that looks good enough to eat before even beginning to cook it.
 Meals become simpler and so does the idea of cooking on a weeknight!
 Still don’t feel like cooking?
 Try one of Alfresco Pasta’s hand-crafted tortellinis with basil pesto sauce or a satisfying lentil and kale soup from The Soup Lady.

-We hope you will come out to the market this season which begins Thursday, May 7, or perhaps even volunteer.
+We hope you will come out to the market this season, or perhaps even volunteer.
 There is no better way to feed your soul, body, and mind all in one place!